paulsuh/pytest-scenario-files/docs/source/respx_integration.rst

 - ``--psf-load-respx``

   This turns on the integration.
-Since the fixtures intended for use with pytest-httpx integration are marked by a special suffix, the integration should be explicitly triggered to avoid accidentally activating it for a developer who uses the suffix without realizing the special meaning.
+Since the fixtures intended for use with Respx integration are marked by a special suffix, the integration should be explicitly triggered to avoid accidentally activating it for a developer who uses the suffix without realizing the special meaning.